Slack Audit Logs

 - Click "Create App" to proceed.

-Step 2: Configure Basic OAuth Scopes
+Step 2: Configure OAuth Scopes

 - In your newly created Slack app, navigate to "OAuth & Permissions" in the left sidebar.